EliotTaylor1/LoLAPI/README.md

 *This project is currently WIP.
 See roadmap below.*
 ## How to run
-### Linux / MacOS
+1. Install Python3
-1. Clone this repo `git clone https://github.com/EliotTaylor1/LoLAPI-CLI.git`
+2. Clone this repo `git clone https://github.com/EliotTaylor1/LoLAPI-CLI.git`
-2. Open `config.json`
+3. Open `config.json`
-3. Insert your riot API key
+4. Insert your riot API key
-4. Insert the region and server of the player you want to search
+5. Insert the region and server of the player you want to search
-5. run `run.sh`
+6. run `run.sh` (Linux/MacOS) or `run.bat` (Windows)
-### Windows - Coming soon

 ## Roadmap
 1. Retrieve account champion stats